|Chlorophytum comosum "Variegatum"|

 - For a plant in an 8" (20 cm) diameter hanging pot, let it dry out about 1/2-1" below the soil surface and give it about a pint of water.
 In a 10"(25cm) diameter hanging pot, they can usually handle about one quart (or almost a liter) of water for a thorough soak.
 Let them dry out about a 1/2"-1" below the soil surface, too.

 - Fertilize regularly.

 - If their ends turn a little brown, they can be clipped off with a scissors.

-- New plantlets can be clipped from the end of the stalks and rooted in water.
+- New plantlets should be allowed to grow out about 2" or more before being clipped from the end of the stalks and can be rooted in water.

 - If they are showing roots 1/2" (almost 2 cm) or longer they can be planted directly in potting soil.

-- Older plants can be divided into individual plants and repotted.
+- Older plants can be divided into individual plants and repotted into separate pots.